 With an abundance of quality health insurance plans for employees to choose from throughout the state, Colorado employees are positioned for success in terms of satisfaction with their ICHRA.
 With a state-level public option on the horizon, that will bring another option to choose from for employees offered an ICHRA in Colorado.
 ICHRAs and the public option are both expanding coverage for Colorado workers.

 Check out our new guide to learn about the best individual health insurance in Denver to use with an ICHRA!

 The lineup: Colorado's most popular individual health insurance carriers to use with ICHRA

-In total, there are seven carriers that offer individual health plans in Colorado.
+In total, there are eight carriers that offer individual health plans in Colorado.
 In order of popularity among our clients' employees, the health carrier options in Colorado include:

 - Bright Health Plan